 - surveys houses at their owners’ request;

-- maintains a data base of properties- over 300 reports currently
+- maintains a data base of properties surveyed- over 300 reports currently

-New for 2016.
-Diane Barr is putting together information about documents used to research the history of a building.
-Her latest piece (May 2016) is about Enclosure Awards and Maps.
+Diane Barr has put together information about documents used to research the history of a building, most recently a piece about Land Tax Assessment.
 See the Sources page.

 Research and Publications

-NHBG’s most recent project is a study of the North Norfolk Pilgrimage Centre of Little Walsingham.
-After several years of surveying and recording of buildings and documentary research, this project was published in 2015.
+After several years of surveying and recording buildings and documentary research, this project was published in 2015 as NHBG Journal Volume 6.

-The volume is available for £8 to members (which helps towards our production costs) and £12 to non-members (but £8 to members of VAG and NNAS) It will be available to be purchased at winter lectures at UEA in Norwich or it can be posted at a cost of £4 (it weighs over 1kg) - send a cheque for £12 (member) or £16 (non-member) to:
+The volume is available for £8 to members of NHBG, VAG and NNAS and £12 to non-members.
+It is available for purchase at winter NHBG lectures or posted at a cost of £4 (it weighs over 1kg) - send a cheque for £12 (members) or £16 (non-member) to:

 NHBG, c/o The Old Rectory, Barnby, Beccles NR34 7QN